johnnycistudent/recipe-app/README.md

   *   **Navbar** - The Navbar offers an easy navigational view through the site for both non-registered and registered users and is always available to act as a reference point for any user not necessarily sure of their whereabouts on the site.
   *   **Intro Page** - The Intro Page welcomes new Users to the site with a brief explainer and offers three options - Browse Recipes, Log in or Create an Account.
-  *   **Browse All Recipes** - This function and page acts as the home page for the site and is linked by the Brand Name in the top left corner of the Navbar.
+  *   **Browse Recipes** - This function and page acts as the home page for the site and is linked by the Brand Name in the top left corner of the Navbar.
 The recipes are ordered by last added first so users can see their latest recipes feature full prominence on the site to encourage user activity inclusion.
   *   **Search bar** - The Search bar on the Browse Recipes page is designed to match the text query of the user.
 The results of the user's queries follow best practices of UX design - the user is reminded of their query and informed of the number of results their query has generated.
 The search submit button can be triggered by the return or enter key on any device that the site is being viewed through.
   *   **Full Recipe Display** - The full recipe view is rendered when a registered or non registered user clicks on one of the cards displaying a recipes' information.
 The user is then taken to a page dedicated to only that particular recipe where all the recipe information is presented.
 This page offers many options to the registered user - Add Recipe to Favourites, Edit the Recipe or Delete it.
 It also offers both registered and non-registered Users the option to view the recipe author's other additions to the site by clicking on their username.
   *   **User Accounts** - Each user has the ability to create their own account which enables them to access a wider array of features on the website such as saving(favouriting), editing, deleting and creating recipes.
+The User is required to enter a Username, Email Address and Password.
+Their password is hashed on entry and not stored in plain text thanks to the werkzeug library.
+The password cannot be seen even when viewing the MongoDB on Atlas.
+All usernames and email addresses must be unique.
   *   **Add and Edit Recipes** - Satisfying the Create and Update part of CRUD functions required for this site, registered users can add a new recipe to the site and also edit any one's recipes by interacting with the recipe forms,
   *   **Favourite/Save Recipes** - Registered users can easily save recipes they like and want to refer to later.
 The recipes are stored in the "My Favourites" page which is represented in the Navbar so easy to navigate to.
 The ability to "favourite" a recipe ties in with the rating system in the Most Popular section, mentioned next.
   *   **Most Popular Recipes Section** - The Most Popular section is designed to promote the most "favourited" recipes on the site, to inspire users to add to their favourites or give ideas for adding their own recipes and also as a recipe rating system.
 It appears when the User has no favourites on their "My Favourites" page, at the top of the browse all recipes page and when a user's search query returns no results.
 The Most Popular recipes appear on bootstrap customised cards in the same way the rest of the recipes on the site are represented except they also display the number of times the recipes have been favourited.